MA Degree Requirements

 Students are strongly encouraged to take courses in a range of art historical fields.

 Following the approval of the MA thesis completion by the thesis committee, students will present their MA thesis at an oral defense prior to the formal submission deadline for MA theses.
-The examining committee will comprise members of the Graduate Committee and the instructor of the student’s writing seminar.
-If the student’s advisor is on the Graduate Committee, then the advisor will recuse him or herself from the defense.
+The examining committee will comprise the student’s thesis committee.
 The oral defense will include questions about larger issues raised in the Methods and Writing seminars and thus will constitute a comprehensive examination of the student’s work toward the MA degree as well as of the thesis itself.

 Coursework for students in the MA track could include: